Partial-Transformations/cake-metrics/PROJECT DETAILS.md

 # SUMMARY
 A toolset/framework for creating honeypot datasets (or, "rickroll data models") and environments.
 Think Marauder , but for Blue Teams.
 The basic idea would be to maintain this as a component of CI/CD and Sec, or deploy during an event to create confusion for attackers by misdirecting them to log-noisy, but high value looking network assets/data sets.

-## INSPIRATION
-From Derek: I recently helped my partner migrate 20 years of emails from "Outlook" to a private server.
-The reasons why are not as interesting as some of the "behavoirs" of data in the cloud observed by my non-technical partner.
-For one, "downloading" emails via IMAP, is not downloading anything... the data is by all definitions: "Ephemeral".

-Of course data in transit is susceptal to man in the middle attacks and therefore, gains no advantage from being ephemeral, in this scenario.

-20 years of emails translates to 225,000 emails (or millions of parameters), or ~50gb of storage.
-This "compact" dataset, was able to move and be ingested by applications (email clients) in a reasonable amount of time, without leaving behind traces of its raw data (unless done so explicility by the end-user).

-Training data sets, particually ones consiting of high value PII, would benefit from this behavoir.

-Lastly, as a long time hardware security nerd, having deployed Maraduer several times in training excersises- the idea of an ephemeral honey pot dataset, sounds like it could be a valuable tool for Blue Teams to bait and capture attackers.

 # THE TEAM
 ## Derek Burgess
 With 15 years of experience across IT.
 Derek leads clients through the challenges of digital transformation concerning data, privacy, and security.
 Having worked a wide range of relevant roles across; Help Desk, Product Design, Product Management, and Engineering, Derek has always pushed to introduce more data-driven techniques to those practices, while partnering across disciplines to design tooling and automation that empower teams to become more data-driven.